jvlevinson/modern_jekyll/ELI5.README.md

 ### Option A (easiest): Use GitHub Pages

-1. Commit and push your changes to the `master` branch.
+1. Commit and push your changes to the `main` branch.
 2. In your repository, go to Settings → Pages and choose GitHub Actions as the source.
 3. Wait for the build to finish (see the Actions tab).
 Your site will be live.